 In this article, you’ll find a step-by-step guide to check whether your antenna amplifier is working or not for your television antenna.

 What Does An Antenna Signal Amplifier Do?

-An antenna amplifier works just as glasses with lenses to help with your eyesight.
+An antenna amplifier works just like glasses with lenses to help with your eyesight.
 Suppose, you see a bit unclear, glasses help you to see well.
 It also helps when you see totally blur with increased power.

 Likewise when you have poor signal strength with your outdoor antenna, an antenna amplifier helps to get you strong signal quality.
 It also helps to get channels when you miss some of the channels because of weak TV signal transmission.

 How Do I Test An Antenna Amplifier? – Step By Step Guide

 Let me tell you the first thing.
 If your antenna reception is good enough and provides great quality experience there is no need to put on an antenna amplifier there.